Gemar30/GUMainPage/index.md

 ### Activities About Data Analyst

-1. Basic Python ProgrammingActivities
+1. Basic Python Programming Activities

-2.Basic R Programming Activities

-3. Third item
+  - Click this link to see the activities: [Python Activities](https://gemar30.github.io/Python_Activities/)